oVirt/ovirt-site/source/develop/index.md

 Within oVirt project several teams are taking care of different aspects of the system.

-The [oVirt GitHub issues](https://github.com/issues?q=is%3Aopen+is%3Aissue+user%3Aovirt+archived%3Afalse) are labeled accordingly to identify the main impacted area.

 - [Project Infrastructure](infra/infrastructure.html): takes care of the oVirt datacenter and of all the systems and services running within the datacenter such as Jenkins, Gerrit, Apache, ...
 - [Integration and Node](integration/index.html): integrates the oVirt subprojects making them work together as a complete solution.
 - Infra and Metrics: responsible for Engine/VDSM infra code, shared entities, shared features, API/SDK/CLI and reporting.